MichalAW/Chat-Module/README.md

 ## Comentery is in native polish language, for educative resons.

-## how is it works
+## How it works
+1. Download repository
 1. Run sript 'start'.
 2. Open localhost 8080
 3. Write your nickname
 4. CHAT APP detects available people, you are able to send a message and read it to the other person

-5. Other person must do same 1-3 numbers.
+5. Another person must do same 1-3 numbers.

 ## Description app
 As a chat user